Moving In | Cerro Vista and iCommunity at Poly Canyon Village | Freshmen

-Each Bedroom is furnished with the following items for each resident: One extra long twin bed and mattress, dresser, desk space and desk chair, wardrobe, waste basket, a phone jack, and mini blinds.
+Each apartment is furnished with the following items for each resident: One extra long twin bed and mattress, dresser, desk space and desk chair, wardrobe, waste basket, a phone jack, and mini blinds.

 The common areas are furnished with: 2 lounge chairs, 1 settee, a coffee table, 2 end tables, 2 floor lamps, drapes in the living room, and one analog phone provided per apartment and installed in the common living area.
 Phone jacks are provided in each bedroom.

-Each Kitchen is equipped with: An electric range w/ceramic glass cook top, a microwave oven, a refrigerator, a garbage disposal, a recycle bin and waste basket, and a fire extinguisher.
+Each apartment is equipped with: An electric range w/ceramic glass cook top, a microwave oven, a refrigerator, a garbage disposal, a recycle bin and waste basket, and a fire extinguisher.
 Please Note: Students living in on-campus apartments are not allowed to have personal refrigerators.

 Additional provided items: Shower curtains, toilet paper and waste basket in bathroom, light bulbs and replacements, a weekly light housekeeping service is provided in the kitchen/dining area, living rooms and bathrooms.
 There is high speed internet access in each bedroom plus one port in the living room, along with a basic cable TV connection in each bedroom and in the common living area.
 There is a phone jack in each bedroom.